hearii/game_of_thrones_api/README.md

-Pulling Data from an API
+Pulling Data from an API, Cleaning, Transforming, Filling Necessary Columns
-  > Data consists of more API urls
-  > Filling URL with valid data
-  > Data Cleaning